samrauh/portfolio/README.md

 ## About Me

 In summer 2023 I finished my bachelors degree in Sociology at the University of Zurich.
 I realized quickly that my main interests lay in quantitative research.
-Lukily for me, the Sociological Institute in Zurich has its focus on qualitative research and correspondingly focuses its teaching.
+Lukily for me, the Sociological Institute in Zurich has its focus on quantitative research and correspondingly focuses its teaching more on statistics.
 With my minor in People Oriented Computing I was able to extend my coding skills and I got a better view at the world of computer science.
 I really enjoyed it and by the third semester it was clear for me that I want to porsue a career further in the direction of data science.

 ## Projects